 If this passage fails to close and is quite wide, the abdominal lining and sometimes bowel can bulge through it, causing a lump to form in the groin area.
 This is called an inguinal hernia.

 If the passage is quite narrow, only fluid from the abdomen can flow through it to the scrotum, causing a fluid-filled sac to develop.
 This is called a hydrocele.

-The doctor will examine your child closely to identify whether your child has an inguinal hernia or hydrocele.
+The doctor will examine each child closely to identify whether they have an inguinal hernia or hydrocele.